shreysahgal/DV-SLAM/README.md

 ## Results
 ![alt text](https://github.com/shreysahgal/DV-SLAM/blob/main/media/res1.JPG)

 The results show a substantial improvement with loop closures when compared to pure Deep VO output.
 These results are from running our program on KITTI rgb odometry dataset 07.
-To replicate them ...
+To replicate them follow the "Running the code" section below.

 Obtained Results             |  ORB-SLAM Comparison :-------------------------:|:-------------------------: